Erie SeaWolves at Akron RubberDucks - Game Notes

 - Erie pitching has held opponents to a league-low .227 batting average against

-- Erie boasts the league's fourth-best defense (.981 fielding percentage) while Akron's defense is sixth (.980)
+- Erie boasts the league's fourth-best defense (.981 fielding percentage) while Akron's defense is tied for sixth (.980)

 - The RubberDucks have allowed the fourth-most stolen bases (55) in the league